geelen/npx-import/README.md

 - Anything with native extensions needing building (do that when you need it)
 - Packages with large downloads (e.g. puppeteer, sqlite-node)
 - CLI packages that want to make `npx my-cli --help` or `npx my-cli init` really fast and dependency-free, but also allow `npx my-cli <cmd>` to pull in arbitrary deps on-demand, without forcing the user to stop, create a local directory, and install dev dependencies.
 - Anything already making heavy use of `npx`.
-You're in the jungle already, baby.
+You're in the jungle, baby.

 ---